DevonPalma/LowerClass/README.md

 ## is / isInstanceOf

 MiddleClass offers the ability to check if an instance/class is a part of another class, but this utilized the static method.
-I condensed both obj:isInstanceOf() and class:isSubclassOf() down to class:is() / obj:is()
+I condensed both obj:isInstanceOf() and class:isSubclassOf() down to class:is() / obj:is().

+*Please note the new is() function will be the highest preformance impacting change.
+This is simply because of looping over every parent.
+If you keep class heiracrhy simple, it shouldn't really impact preformance.

 MiddleClass:
 ```lua